Skip to main content

 Monitoring Watches After Execution

 Log aggregation and anomaly detection watch behavior after execution.
-Cryptographic proof of enforcement requires a mandatory runtime boundary operating at the speed of execution.
+A tamper-evident cryptographic record of each decision requires a control point that seals it at the speed of execution.

 AGA Closes the Gap

-Attested Governance Artifacts seal policy before execution, enforce at a mandatory runtime boundary where the agent holds no keys, and produce signed receipts that verify offline.
+Attested Governance Artifacts seal policy before execution, render and seal each decision at a control point where the agent holds no keys, and produce signed receipts that verify offline.

 Differentiation